NMRLipids/Databank/Scripts/BuildDocs/source/schemas/simulation_metadata.md

-SOFTWARE | Software used to run the simulation |  User-given PREEQTIME | Pre-equilibrate time in nanoseconds. |  User-given TIMELEFTOUT | Equilibration period in the uploaded trajectory. | User-given COMPOSITION | Molecules names and mapping files. | Autofilled DIR\_WRK | Temporary local working directory | Deprecated UNITEDATOM\_DICT | Hydrogen information for united atom simulations | User-given TYPEOFSYSTEM | Lipid bilayer or something else | User-given SYSTEM | System description in the free text format | User-given
+SOFTWARE | Software used to run the simulation |  User-given PREEQTIME | Pre-equilibrate time in nanoseconds. |  User-given TIMELEFTOUT | Equilibration period in the uploaded trajectory. | User-given DATEOFRUNNIG | Date when added into the databank | User-given DIR\_WRK | Temporary local working directory | Deprecated UNITEDATOM\_DICT | Hydrogen information for united atom simulations | User-given TYPEOFSYSTEM | Lipid bilayer or something else | User-given SYSTEM | System description in the free text format | User-given TEMPERATURE | Temperature of the simulation. | User-given COMPOSITION | Molecules' names, mappings, number. | Mixed*
 ||
 PUBLICATION | Reference to a publication(s) related to the data. | User-given AUTHORS\_CONTACT | Name and email of the main author(s) of the data. |  User-given